svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 The string representation of a symbol is hashed into a 16Bit value.
 Actually a value between `0` and `0xFFFE`.
 This means that there can be collisions where 2 different symbols have the same 16Bit id.
-Collisions resolved by each bucket of the hash-table (or each element of the linked-list) contain a linked-list of length at most 4096.
+Collisions are resolved by each bucket of the hash-table (or each element of the linked-list) contain a linked-list of length at most 4096.
 So if two values collide and have the same 16Bit id, they will get an additional 12Bits of id that depends upon how deeply within the